Wind and Wuthering (horse): Assessment

 In the official International Classification for 1981, Wind and Wuthering was rated the second best two-year-old in Europe, three pounds behind the French-trained colt Green Forest.
 The independent Timeform organisation, however, named Wind and Wuthering their best two-year-old with a rating of 132, two pounds ahead of Green Forest.
 Timeform argued that although Green Forest had won more major races, the form of Wind and Wuthering's Dewhurst win was clearly superior to anything achieved by the French colt.
 In 1982, Wind and Wuthering was rated 127 by Timeform, seven pounds behind the top-rated three-year-olds Assert and Green Forest.
 In the International Classification he was rated twelve pounds below the top-rated horse Golden Fleece.

 Stud record

 Wind and Wuthering was retired from racing to become a breeding stallion at the Mint Lane Farm in Lexington, Kentucky.
 He had little success as a sire of winners, with the best of his offspring probably being Leggolam, a Canadian gelding who won 23 races and $423,988, competing mainly in claiming races.
 Wind and Wuthering was euthanized in July 1998 at Ladyhawke Ranch, California.

+Pedigree

+Wind and Wuthering is inbred 5S x 4D x 5D to the stallion Teddy, meaning that he appears fifth generation (via La Troienne) on the sire side of his pedigree, and fourth generation and fifth generation (via Sir Gallahad) on the dam side of his pedigree.

+Wind and Wuthering is inbred 4D x 5D to the mare Plucky Liege, meaning that she appears fourth generation and fifth generation (via Sir Gallahad) on the dam side of his pedigree.